harcokuppens/CourseGradingWithDOMjudge/TestDomjudge.md

 [Sending batch of personalized emails](Sending_batch_of_personalized_emails.md).

 **IMPORTANT**: The `-t` option enables test mode.
-In our test data we use fake invalid email addresses to which never mail can be send to.
-Depending on the mailserver you directly get an error, or you will get a bounce message back which says the email is not deliverable, or the mail server just drops the message without informing you.
+In our test data we use fake invalid email addresses to which never mail can be sent to.
+Depending on the mail server you directly get an error, or you will get a bounce message back which says the email is not deliverable, or the mail server just drops the message without informing you.
 To still test sending email with our test data with fake invalid email addresses we use the '-t' option in the `send-emails` command above.
 This brings the `send-emails` command in test mode which causes it to send all emails to the sender's email address instead to the recipient's email address specified in the `.eml` files.
 This means all emails get send to the specified `$YOUR_EMAIL_ADDRESS` in the `send-emails` command.
-However when you view the emails in the inbox they still say the recipient is the email address specified in the `.eml` file.
+However, when you view the emails in the inbox they still say the recipient is the email address specified in the `.eml` file.
 The email in the inbox looks exactly the same as it would be delivered to the real recipient in the `.eml` file!